 Who's in Charge Here?

-Every idea, no matter how huge and amazing it may seem, is just another thought until you take the tools to it.
-Tools create possibilities and impose limits.
+Every idea, no matter how huge and amazing it may seem, is just another meaningless, fleeting thought until you take the tools to it.
+Tools realize possibilities and impose limits.
 Tools make things real.
 And this means tools have a lot to say -- maybe more than we realize -- about what we ultimately make out of our ideas.

 A good building is more than a shelter or a sculpture - its an experience.
 And like a good story, it reveals itself slowly and methodically, with twists and expectations and comfort and surprises and little moments of delight.
 This experiential quality is the thing that makes a building great, that makes it feel alive.
 Because it' s not just helping to tell your story, it's helping to write it.
 It's true for a church or an office tower or a bus station or a home.